-Figure S9: Differences in the mean strength of clines (a) and the proportion of significantly positive clines (b) remain qualitatively similar regardless of which generation is chosen for analysis. (a) The mean strength of clines across 1000 simulations every generation from 1 to 500 under varying levels of gene flow. (b) The proportion of significantly positive clines across 1000 simulations every generation from 1 to 500 under varying levels of gene flow.
+Figure S11: Differences in (a) the mean strength of clines and (b) the proportion of significantly positive clines remain qualitatively similar regardless of which generation is chosen for analysis. (a) The mean strength of clines across 1000 simulations every generation from 1 to 500 under varying levels of gene flow. (b) The proportion of significantly positive clines across 1000 simulations every generation from 1 to 500 under varying levels of gene flow.
 Only levels of gene flow from 0 to 0.05 are shown to increase visibility of lines.
-Red bar at generation 250 represents the generation used in analyses and results are shown in main text (figures 4b and 4d).
+Red bar at generation 250 represents the generation used in analyses and the results are shown in main text (figures 2b and 2d).